Lukas Franks PI

 One look and yeah, definitely not Joe Average.

 “Call me Lukas.”
-I stood up.
+I stood up and extended my hand.

 “Can I take your coat, Drax?”
 Anoushka asked.
-It was cashmere, long, black, a genuine PradaZi.

 “Suit yourself,” Anoushka said and then looked at me, “if you don’t mind…” she gestured toward the front door.
+It was way past five.

 “Good night, then.”
 She gave me a wink and shut the door behind her.